Cyclic operads, Koszul complexes, and hairy graph complexes

 Decomposing these functors as Schur functors, this identifies as a natural transformation

 using the identification recalled in Remark \ref{rem:identify_plethysms} for the domain and the Pieri formula for the codomain.
-Hence, since it is easily seen to be non-zero, by Schur's lemma, up to non-zero scalar multiple, it is the unique such natural transformation.
+Wince it is easily seen to be non-zero, by Schur's lemma, it is the unique such natural transformation, up to non-zero scalar multiple.

 Using this, the differential $\Lambda^{n-t} (S^2 (W) ) \otimes S^t (\Lambda^2(W)) \rightarrow \Lambda^{n-t-1} (S^2 (W) ) \otimes S^{t+1} (\Lambda^2(W))$ can be described as follows.
 It is zero if $n-t <2$ and, otherwise, it is the composite: